SAP-archive/teched2020-INT163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called INT163- RPA for Ariba Network: Build Your Own Bot Around Ariba Network.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to learn how to automate Ariba application using SAP Intelligent RPA.
+In this workshop participants will create a bot to automate Ariba Purchase Order flip process that helps sellers to converts Purchanse order to Invoice.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are described in the document [here](https://github.com/SAP-samples/teched2020-INT163/blob/main/prerequisites/%5B163%5D%20RPA%20for%20Ariba%20Network%20Build%20Your%20Own%20Bot%20Around%20Ariba%20Network-Prerequisite.pdf)

 ## Exercises